 The procedure began with a set of instructions.
 The first screen began with the participant entering their age and gender identity.
 Next, a cartoon dog appeared with a speech bubble saying, "Hi, my name is Benji."
 "Let's play hide and seek.
 I will hide somewhere down here."
-Benji then appeared for 250ms at the bottom of the screen in 8 places in the following random order: -32 degrees, 32 degrees, 3 places randomly chosen from 0 to 32 degrees, and 3 places chosen randomly from 0 to -32 degrees for a period of 15 frames each.
+Benji then appeared for 250 ms at the bottom of the screen in eight places in the following random order: $-32^{\circ}$ , $32^{\circ}$ , three places randomly chosen from $0^{\circ}$ to $32^{\circ}$ , and three places chosen randomly from $0^{\circ}$ to $-32^{\circ}$ for a period of 15 frames each.
 All further instructions were given via a speech bubble with the Benji character.
 The next instructions were: "For this game, we will use both our eyes and our ears."
 "Sometimes I pull a bunch of red dots towards me.
 You can find me by seeing where all the dots are going."
-A demonstration of the visual stimulus was then shown (target of 0 degrees).
-Following this, similar instructions were given in the same way for the auditory only and audio-visual trials, each followed by a demonstration of the respective trial stimulus presented at the target location of 0 degrees.
-The final instruction given was: "Sometimes I pop back up to show you where I was but sometimes, I stay hidden."
-"Ready, let's play!", following which the trials began.
+A demonstration of the visual stimulus was then shown (target of 0°).
+Following this, similar instructions were given in the same way for the auditory only and audiovisual trials, each followed by a demonstration of the respective trial stimulus presented at the target location of 0°.
+The final instruction given was "Sometimes I pop back up to show you where I was but sometimes, I stay hidden."
+"Ready, let's play!" following which the trials began.

-All trials began with a small fixation cross in the centre of the screen.
-The participant initiated the trial (i.e. removed the fixation and began the stimulus) by pressing the space bar.
+All trials began with a small fixation cross in the center of the screen.
+The participant initiated the trial (i.e., removed the fixation and began the stimulus) by pressing the space bar.
 Participants responded by moving a computer mouse left/right, which moved a vertical bar on the screen.
 They then made a left click to select the location.
-This was, thus, a continuous judgement task rather than one with alternative forced choices.
+This was, thus, a continuous judgment task rather than one with alternative forced choices.
 Because we collected continuous responses, we could determine biases by comparing responses to the same locations via the two different cues in single-cue conditions.
-We did not need additional conditions to directly compare two cues to each other, unlike in Experiment 1 which used a forced choice (2AFC) method.
+We did not need additional conditions to directly compare two cues to each other, unlike in Experiment 1 which used a two-alternative forced choice method.

-For block 0, which served as a practice block, there were 9 trials.
-There were three audio trials, three visual trials, and three AV trials.
-In each type of trial the targets were presented at either -32, 0, or 32 degrees presented in random order.
+For block 0, which served as a practice block, there were nine trials: three audio trials, three visual trials, and three audiovisual trials.
+In each type of trial the targets were presented at $-32^{\circ}$ , $0^{\circ}$ , or $32^{\circ}$ presented in random order.
 No feedback was given during these trials.

 Block 1 consisted of 156 trials.
 The participant was not made aware of the fact that the block had changed (which is consistent throughout the experiment).
-Of the trials presented, 52 were audio, 52 were visual, and 52 were AV.
-There were 4 of each trial type presented at each of 13 possible targets (13 targets x 3 types x 4 repeats = 156).
-The trials were presented in random order and no feedback was given.
+Of the trials presented, 52 were audio, 52 were visual, and 52 were audiovisual.
+Four of each trial type were presented at each of 13 possible targets (13 targets $\times$ 3 types $\times$ 4 repeats = 156).
+The trials were presented in random order, and no feedback was given.

-Block 2 consisted of 26 trials.
-13 were audio and 13 were visual (no AV).
+Block 2 consisted of 26 trials: 13 audio and 13 visual (no audiovisual).
 Each trial type demonstrated each possible target once.
-The trials were presented in random order and feedback was given for these trials.
-The feedback consisted of the Benji character appearing at the correct location along with a vertical thin blue line which was displayed on the screen.
+The trials were presented in random order, and feedback was given for these trials.
+The feedback consisted of the Benji character appearing at the correct location along with a vertical thin blue line that was displayed on the screen.
 The purpose of block 2 was to give the participant some feedback useful for better calibrating their unisensory estimates, before testing for cue combination again.
 We chose 26 trials as a balance between giving them enough information to notice any major bias issues while also avoiding a very long gap between testing blocks (and thus increasing practice effects).